felangel/cube/packages/flutter_cubit/README.md

 )
 ```

-If you want fine-grained control over when the listener function is called you can provide an optional `listenWhen` to `CubitListener`. `listenWhen` takes the previous cubit state and current cubit state and returns a boolean.
+For fine-grained control over when the `listener` function is called an optional `listenWhen` can be provided. `listenWhen` takes the previous cubit state and current cubit state and returns a boolean.
 If `listenWhen` returns true, `listener` will be called with `state`.
 If `listenWhen` returns false, `listener` will not be called with `state`.

 ```dart
 CubitListener<CubitA, CubitAState>(